pvnkmrksk/Kadaru/README.md

 - **25-50%**: Subtle edge blending
 - **75-100%**: Heavy blending, smooth transitions

-## 📄 License

-Free to use and modify.
-No attribution required.

-## 🤝 Contributing

-This is a single-file application.
-To modify:
-1. Open `index.html` in a text editor
-2. Make your changes
-3. Test by opening in a browser
-4. Deploy to GitHub Pages

 ## 💡 Tips

 1. **Start with default settings** and adjust from there